Bainbridge Island Japanese American Exclusion Memorial: Background

 A view of the memorial from the south, showing the harbor in the background.
 The Seattle–Bainbridge Ferry terminal is on the other side of the harbor.

 Japanese immigrants first came to Bainbridge Island in the 1880s, working in sawmills and strawberry harvesting, and by the 1940s had become an integral part of the island's community.

-Because of the island's proximity to naval bases, local Japanese Americans were the first in the whole country to be interned.
+Because of the island's proximity to naval bases, local Japanese Americans were the first in the whole country to be incarcerated.
 227 Japanese Americans were ordered to leave the island with six days' notice.
 They departed by ferry on March 30, 1942.
 The island had a total of 276 Japanese American residents at the time; those who were away from the island at the time due to study, military service, or other business were not permitted to return.
-Most internees were sent to Manzanar, California, though some of them were later transferred to Minidoka.
-Local newspapers such as The Bainbridge Review (made famous by David Guterson's novel Snow Falling on Cedars) spoke out against the internment and continued to publish correspondence from internees.
+Most incarcerees were sent to Manzanar, California, though the majority of them were later transferred to Minidoka.
+Walt and Milly Woodward, owners of the Local newspaper The Bainbridge Review (made famous by David Guterson's novel Snow Falling on Cedars) spoke out against the internment and continued to publish correspondence from designated island Japanese Americans in the camps.
 A Seattle Post-Intelligencer photograph of Bainbridge Island resident Fumiko Hayashida and her 13-month-old daughter preparing to board the ferry that day became famous as a symbol of the internment.
 150 returned to the island after the end of World War II.
 By 2011, about 90 survivors remained, of whom 20 still lived on the island.